ceu-lang/ceu/docs/manual/v0.20/docs/overview/synchronous_execution_model.md

 1. The program initiates the *boot reaction* from the first line of code in a single trail.
-2. Active trails<sup>1</sup>, one after another, execute until they await or terminate.
+2. Active trails, one after another, execute until they await or terminate.
    This step is named a *reaction chain*, and always runs in bounded time.
+   New trails can be created with [parallel compositions](#TODO).
 3. The program goes idle.
-4. On the occurrence of a new external input event, *all* trails awaiting that event awake.
+4. On the occurrence of a new input event, *all* trails awaiting that event awake.
    It then goes to step 2.

 The synchronous execution model of Céu is based on the hypothesis that reaction chains run *infinitely faster* in comparison to the rate of input events.
-A reaction chain is the set of computations that execute when an input event occurs.
+A reaction chain, aka. *external reaction*, is the set of computations that execute when an input event occurs.
 Conceptually, a program takes no time on step 2 and is always idle on step 3.
 In practice, if a new input event occurs while a reaction chain is running (step 2), it is enqueued to run in the next reaction.